With free parking from 3:30pm and 360-degree views all night, skip the traffic to enjoy ...

 Cnr R304 & R101 | Stellenbosch | +27 (0)21 884 4506

-As Africa’s largest aviary, World of Birds in Hout Bay has over 3000 animals and over 400 different species, like monkeys, marmosets, foxes, squirrels, guinea pigs, ducks, lovebirds, eagles and swans.
-This is probably the closest you’ll get to wild birds, like owls, and the staff at World of Birds confidently says that no two visits are the same.
-You can watch the penguins, pelicans or birds of prey being fed, an experience that certainly makes for a fun and educational time.
-You can also step into the monkeys’ enclosure for a special encounter.
-And yes, in winter the monkeys will try to snuggle into your warm jacket!
-Afterwards you can enjoy lunch or a picnic next to the flamingos.
-Side note: This sanctuary is located on the hop-on hop-off bus blue route.
+As Africa’s largest aviary, World of Birds in Hout Bay has over 3000 animals and over 400 different species, including monkeys, foxes, squirrels, guinea pigs, ducks, lovebirds, eagles and swans.
+You can watch the penguins, pelicans or birds of prey being fed, which is a fascinating experience, or step into the monkeys’ enclosure for a close encounter.

 Valley Road | Hout Bay | +27 (0)21 790 2730